 The home of tomorrow isn’t about Jetson-esque wonders and smartphone apps.
-It’s about home value, the environment, and our lifestyles.
+It’s about home value, natural resources, and our lifestyles.

 In an effort to predict what home features will be most valued in 25 years, we focus on four rising trends:

 #1 Extreme Energy Efficiency